 Dry training for freediving is simply training that you do out of the water.
 For obvious reasons this is far safer than training in water, however, any training that involves breath holding should be thought through carefully.
 If you are holding your breath then it should be done when you are lying down on a bed or sofa.
 If you are practicing breath-holding when standing or walking, make sure someone is on hand to lend assistance or put appropriate safety measures in place.

 It can be interesting to observe your mammalian dive reflex in action by wearing a heart rate monitor and getting your instructor or buddy to observe how your heart rate changes during the exercises.

 Carbon Dioxide and Oxygen Training Tables

 Carbon dioxide (CO2) and oxygen (O2) training tables are intended to help your body exercise and adjust to high levels of carbon dioxide and low levels of oxygen.
 The exercise involves holding your breath eight times.
 With a CO2 table, the length of time you hold your breath for stays the same, whilst the recovery time between each hold diminishes.
 With O2 tables, the recovery time stays the same but the length of your breath hold increases.

 Both training tables can be used on dry land, preferably while lying down on a bed or sofa.
-The CO2 table should be set to around 60% of your maximum breath hold time and the O2 table should be set to around 85% of your maximum breath hold time.
-On a freediving course you will be able to work safely with your instructor to establish roughly what you maximum breath hold time is.
+The CO2 table should be set to around 60% of your maximum breath-hold time and the O2 table should be set to around 85% of your maximum breath-hold time.
+On a freediving course, you will be able to work safely with your instructor to establish roughly what your maximum breath-hold time is.
 Because O2 tables take you near your max it is not recommended to do them in water.

 Do not perform more than one table a day and avoid going for maximum breath hold attempts on the same day.
 Also make sure that during the recovery time between each hold you do not over-breathe, as that would defeat the object of the training tables.